 I eye the cigarettes and lighter on her nightstand and then, suddenly, everything clicks together.

 I smile and laugh to myself.

 How could I be so blind?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AnonymousAuthorsWrite a Review